-Amendment #33 20.70.320 - Frontage improvements
+20.70.320 - Frontage improvements

-1. When building construction valuation for a permit exceeds 50 percent of the current County assessed or an appraised valuation of all existing structure(s) on the parcel (except for detached single-family homes).
-This shall include all structures on other parcels if the building under permit review extends into other parcels;

-2. When aggregate building construction valuations for issued permits, within any five-year period after March 30, 2013, exceed 50 percent of the County assessed or an appraised value of the existing structure(s) at the time of the first issued permit;

-4. For development consisting of more than one dwelling unit on a single parcel (accessory dwelling units are exempt); or

-6. When a single-family land use is being converted to a commercial land use, then full frontage improvements will be required.
+- C. Frontage improvements are required: - 1.
+When building construction valuation for a permit exceeds 50 percent of the current County assessed or an appraised valuation of all existing structure(s) on the parcel (except for detached single-family homes).
+This shall include all structures on other parcels if the building under permit review extends into other parcels; - 2.
+When aggregate building construction valuations for issued permits, within any five-year period after March 30, 2013, exceed 50 percent of the County assessed or an appraised value of the existing structure(s) at the time of the first issued permit; - 3.
+For subdivisions; - 4.
+For development consisting of more than one dwelling unit on a single parcel (accessory dwelling units are exempt); or - 5.
+One detached single-family dwelling in the MUR zones; or - 6.
+When a single-family land use is being converted to a commercial land use, then full frontage improvements will be required.

-Amendment #34 20.70.320 Frontage improvements
+20.70.320 Frontage improvements